Elizabeth Willing Powel

-Elizabeth Willing Powel (February 21, 1743 – January 17, 1830) was an American socialite and a prominent member of the Philadelphia upper class of the late 18th and early 19th centuries.
+Elizabeth Willing Powel (February 21, 1743 – January 17, 1830) was an American socialite and a prominent member of the upper class of Philadelphia in the late 18th and early 19th centuries.
 The daughter, later sister and then wife of mayors of Philadelphia, she was a salonnière who hosted frequent gatherings that became a staple of political life in the city.
 During the First Continental Congress in 1774, Powel opened her home to the delegates and their families, hosting dinner parties and other events.
 After the American Revolutionary War, she again took her place among the most prominent Philadelphian socialites, establishing a salon of the Republican Court of leading intellectuals and political figures.

 Powel corresponded widely, including with the political elite of the time.
 She was a close friend and confidante to George Washington and was among those who convinced him to continue for a second term as president.
 She wrote extensively, but privately, on a wide range of subjects, including politics, the role of women, medicine, education, and philosophy.
 Powel is said to be the person who asked Benjamin Franklin, "What have we got, a republic or a monarchy?", to which he reportedly replied, "A republic ... if you can keep it", (Note: Some sources quote Franklin's response as "A republic, madam—if you can keep it" with the inclusion of the term "madam" as James McHenry retold the story in The Republican, or Anti-Democrat newspaper on July 15, 1803.
 McHenry's original journal entry during the Convention reads: "A lady asked Dr. Franklin well Doctor what have we got a republic or a monarchy – A republic replied the Doctor if you can keep it.") an often quoted statement about the Constitution of the United States.
 The exchange was first recorded by James McHenry, a delegate of the Constitutional Convention, in his journal entry dated September 18, 1787.
 Powel's exchange with Franklin was adapted over time, with the role played by Powel all but removed in 20th-century versions and replaced with an anonymous "lady", "woman", or "concerned citizen".
 The setting of the conversation was also revised from her home at the Powel House to the steps of Independence Hall.